Dental implants are a long-lasting solution for replacing missing teeth. Each

-Each implant is made up of three parts:
+implant is made up of four parts:

-2. Abutment: A connector that attaches the fixture to the crown.
+Abutment: A connector that attaches the fixture to the crown.

 Dental implants are designed to look, feel, and function like natural teeth.
 They help restore your smile and make everyday activities like eating and speaking easier.
 Beyond aesthetics, implants also support your overall oral health by preventing bone loss, maintaining the structure of your face, and protecting nearby teeth.
 Whether you’re missing a single tooth or multiple teeth, dental implants can provide a comfortable, reliable, and natural-looking solution for a healthy, confident smile.